wb-driver/DRIVER2.0/web-installation.md

 ![docker-compose](images/Installation_DockerCompose_2.png)

-The command should install the necessary packages and shall start all the docker container. i.e driver-new-tech, database, windshaft, driver-celery, redis-server.
+###### The command should install the necessary packages and shall start all the docker container. i.e driver-new-tech, database, windshaft, driver-celery, redis-server.

-**Review the containers using below command**
+**5. Review the containers using below command**

     sudo docker ps

 ![docker ps](images/Installation_Dockerps.png)

-This command will return the list of running docker containers.
+###### This command will return the list of running docker containers.

-**Execute the configure.sh file using below commands.**
+**6. Execute the configure.sh file using below commands.**

     cd /var/www/driver_new_tech/
     ./configure.sh